-Here's an example of what custom themes look like at customer checkout.
+Here's an example of what themes can look like at customer checkout:

 PhotoDay also allows you to upload your own custom themes.
 Please note that custom themes can only be used with certain labs and particular products.
 For a complete up-to-date list of labs and products that support custom themes, please visit this article.